ChrisMcKee1/power-platform-pcf/PCF/DatasetToExcel/README.md

 | OnSelect              | Actions to perform upon the OnSelect event of the control             |   N/A   |                    |
 | SelectedColumns_Items | A collection of columns to include in the output to the exported file |   N/A   | colSelectedColumns |

+<br><br>

 > <u>Note:</u>
 >
 > Additional standard out-of-box customization options such as Height, Width, Visible, DisplayMode, X, and Y are also supported.
+> <br><br>

-A huge thanks goes out to [Hussam Odat](https://www.linkedin.com/in/hussam-odat-5075aa73) who created the initial code that this custom control was created from.
+> A huge thanks goes out to [Hussam Odat](https://www.linkedin.com/in/hussam-odat-5075aa73) who created the initial code that this custom control was created from.
 Hussam's component helped to solve a primary business requirement.
 An additional requirement needed was support for the dynamic selection of columns from the dataset to output based on the original dataset to export to the Excel spreadsheet.
 This is where the need for the creation of the DatasetToExcel component was born.